History Behind Proposed Sports Betting Bill in Connecticut

 There was a feeling amongst state lawmakers that PASPA would be overturned leading up to the court’s 2018 decision.
 In 2017, Connecticut lawmakers passed a gaming package that included sports betting.
 This gave gambling regulators in the state the ability to implement sports betting once the federal government legalized this type of gambling in the United States.
 However, PASPA was eliminated in 2018, and Connecticut isn’t one of the states that have legalized sports betting just yet.

 Connecticut has a tremendous gambling history.
 The Mashantucket Pequot and Mohegan Indian Tribes operate casinos in the state.
 The Mashantucket run Foxwoods, which has ties with MGM Grand.
 The Mohegan tribe operates Mohegan Sun, which is also another popular casino in the state.
+This would make Connecticut sports betting a great asset to the state.

 Governor Ned Lamont wants to sign a sports betting bill in 2021.
 However, the tribes and state governments need to come to an agreement over the state’s sports betting blueprint.
 Sports betting would bring Connecticut an increased revenue stream, so it’s a priority in the state capitol.